enthought/traitsui/docs/source/traitsui_dev_guide/testing.rst

 |UITester| is specific to TraitsUI, whereas, |UIWrapper| and |TargetRegistry|
 are more generic and can be used for testing any types of objects.

-|TargetRegistry| is a collection of implementations required for testing GUI
+|TargetRegistry| collects the information required for resolving an interaction
-for a context not specified by the registry itself. |UIWrapper| depends on one or many registries.
+and/or a location for a given GUI target. |UIWrapper| depends on one or many registries.
 If the |TargetRegistry| is empty, the |UIWrapper| would not be very useful at all.
 The |UITester| supports testing of TraitsUI objects by providing an instance of |TargetRegistry| that contains implementations for